contentauth/c2pa-python/docs/native-resources-management.md

     Reader._ERROR_MESSAGES['reader_error'])
 ```

-Activating a handle that is about to be handed to the native library looks backwards, and there are two reasons for it. `_consume_and_swap` needs an active resource to read the handle from and swap the result into.
-It also puts the intermediate pointer under normal cleanup before anything can go wrong with it: whichever way the consuming call goes, `close()` and `__del__` will free the pointer if the native side did not take it.
-The alternative, holding the pointer in a local variable across the call, means every failure path has to decide for itself whether to free it.
+Activating a handle about to be handed to the native library looks backward, for two reasons. `_consume_and_swap` needs an active resource to read the handle from and swap the result into, and it puts the intermediate pointer under normal cleanup before anything can go wrong: whichever way the consuming call goes, `close()` and `__del__` free the pointer if the native side did not take it.
+Holding the pointer in a local variable instead would leave every failure path to decide for itself whether to free it.

 ## Subclass-specific cleanup